Stephen Fretwell

 Stephen Fretwell (born 10 November 1981) is an English singer-songwriter.
 He has released four studio albums and is often compared with acts such as Bob Dylan, Fred Neil, and Tim Buckley.
 Though receiving critical success, Fretwell has enjoyed little commercial success.
 His music has been described as folk rock, a genre combining mainstream rock and pop with American folk music and poetic or introspective lyrics.
-His song "Run" (2005) subsequently became the theme song of the BBC sitcom Gavin & Stacey.
+His song "Run" (2005) was used as the theme song of the BBC sitcom Gavin & Stacey.

 Biography

 Early life

 Fretwell was born in Scunthorpe, England on 10 November 1981.
 He discovered the music of Bob Dylan at a young age in the form of the Bob Dylan's Greatest Hits record which he found in a bargain bin.

 Fretwell attended St. Augustine Webster Primary School in Scunthorpe and St. Bede's Catholic School in Ashby before furthering his study at John Leggott College.
 It was in his teenage years that he started his first band, named Label.

 After moving to Manchester to attend Salford University, to study English, but dropped out within a few days, he started to earn notices in NME and Q. During this period songs such as "Emily" and "What's That You Say Little Girl?" were first written.